Ganges Securities Ltd Management Discussions.

 Internal Control Systems and their Adequacy

 The Company has an adequate system of internal control implemented by the management towards achieving efficiency in operations, optimum utilization of resources and effective monitoring thereof and compliance with applicable laws.
+The Internal Auditors were suggested with audit plan based on the risk profile of business activities of the organization, which were approved by the Audit Committee.
 The adequacy of the internal control system is reviewed by the Audit Committee of the Board of Directors.
 The efficacy of the internal checks and control systems are verified by the Internal Auditors as well as the Statutory Auditors.
 The Audit Committee reviews the internal audit plan, adequacy and effectiveness of the internal control system, significant audit observations and monitors the sustainability of remedial measures.

 Your Board believes that appropriate procedures, controls and monitoring assessment procedures are in place and considered adequate.

 Steps have been taken to inculcate a performance-oriented culture by focusing and laying more emphasis on the performance management system.
-It has been your Companys endeavour to attract talent from the most reputed institutions to meet the requirements of various functions.
-The Company will strengthen its operative sta3 s as and when need arises.
+It has been Companys endeavour to attract talent from the most reputed institutions to meet the requirements of various functions.
+The Company will strengthen its operative staff s as and when need arises

 Statements in this Management Discussion and Analysis describing the Companys outlook, objectives, projections, estimates and expectations may be forward looking statement within the meaning of applicable laws or regulations.
 Actual results may differ from those expressed or implied.
-Important factors that could make a differences to the Companys operations differences changes in Government regulations and tax-regime, economic developments within India and abroad, Financial markets, etc. The Company assumes no responsibility in respect of forward-looking statements that may be revised or modi3 ed in future on the basis of subsequent developments, information or events.
-The Financial statements are prepared in accordance with the provisions of the Companies Act, 2013 (the Act) and comply with the Accounting Standards noti3 ed under Section 133 of the Act read with the Companies (Accounting Standards) Rules, 2006.
-The management has used estimates and judgments relating to the Financial statements on a prudent and reasonable basis, in order that the Financial statements reflect in a true and fair manner, the state of Affairs and Profit/ loss for the year.
-The narrative on our Financial condition and result of operations should be read together with our audited consolidated Financial statements and the notes to these statements included in the Annual Report.
+Important factors that could make a difference to the Companys operations include changes in Government regulations and tax-regime, economic developments within India and abroad, financial markets, etc. The Company assumes no responsibility in respect of forward-looking statements that may be revised or modified in future on the basis of subsequent developments, information or events.
+The financial statements are prepared under historical cost convention, on accrual basis of accounting, and in accordance with the provisions of the Companies Act, 2013 (the Act) and comply with the Accounting Standards notified under Section 133 of the Act read with the Companies (Accounting Standards) Rules, 2006.
+The management has used estimates and judgments relating to the financial statements on a prudent and reasonable basis, in order that the financial statements reflect in a true and fair manner, the state of affairs and profit/ loss for the year.
+This report should be read in conjunction with the financial statements included herein and the notes thereto.